 -H "Authorization: Bearer YOUR_API_KEY"

-The response includes firmographic data such as company name, industry, employee count, headquarters location, revenue estimate, founding year, social profiles and more.
+The response includes firmographic data: company name, industry, employee count, headquarters location, revenue estimate, founding year, social profiles and more.

 Contact enrichment

-Contact enrichment works similarly.
+Contact enrichment works the same way.
 You can query by email address or LinkedIn profile URL:

 curl -X GET "https://api.rodz.io/v1/enrichment/contact?email=jane@acme.com" \